-The Delta-P Valve (DPV) is an important component of any roughing or high vacuum system.
+The Delta-P Valve (DPV) is an important component of any rough or high vacuum system.
 The DPV provides anti-suckback and vacuum system isolation from the mechanical backing pump during a power outage.
 It prevents backstreaming and the migration of contaminants (e.g., rotary pump oil or scroll pump tip seal particles) into the vacuum system.
-It also protects a high vacuum pump (turbo) from damage.
+It also protects a high vacuum pump from damage.

-The Delta-P Valve operates on the pressure difference (Delta P) between ambient atmosphere and the roughing/backing pump's vacuum level.
+The Delta-P Valve operates on the pressure difference (ΔP) between ambient atmosphere and the roughing/backing pump's vacuum level.

-During a power failure, the mechanical pump is vented to atmosphere from its inlet flange which pushes debris towards the mechanical pump.
-This stops undesirable material from being swept into the system when the pump restarts.
+During a power failure, the DPV closes the roughing line to the vacuum system and vents the roughing pump inlet flange to atmosphere.
+This prevents major vacuum loss in the vacuum system and stops undesirable material from being swept into the system when the pump restarts.

 The DPV is a compact, inline unit which mounts directly on the inlet side of the mechanical pump.
-It is available in five (5) standard KF flanged sizes (same flange on both ends), and with three (3) solenoid voltage options.
+It is available in four standard KF flanged sizes and with three solenoid voltage options.

-DPV closure speed is approximately 25 ms, faster than any other isolation valve available.
+DPV closure speed is approximately 25 ms, faster than other isolation valves.
 This is due to the reduced moving mass of our advanced piston design.
 Flow is unrestricted with flange sizes smaller than KF-50.
 A slight reduction in conductance may be experienced with pumps that have a high pumping speed and KF-50 inlet flange.
 The DPV can be mounted in any orientation; vertical, horizontal, or inverted.

 All parts that make up the DPV have been carefully selected for vacuum system compatibility and longevity.
-All production, assembly and testing is done in our own manufacturing facility in Albuquerque, NM, U.S.A.
-Every Valve is helium leak tested to ensure that it operates correctly before it ships.
+All production, assembly, and testing is done in our manufacturing facility in Albuquerque, NM, U.S.A.
+Every valve is helium leak tested to ensure that it operates correctly before it ships.